manifoldmarkets/manifold/docs/docs/api.md

 - `contractId`: Optional.
 Which contract to read comments for.
 Either an ID or slug must be specified.
 - `contractSlug`: Optional.
+- `userId`: Optional.
+If set, the response will include only comments created by this user.

 Requires no authorization.